-- Check the suggestions in What should I do if I cannot find the Bluetooth device I want to communicate with? (page 135). - □ Make sure the other devices are authenticated. - The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on radio wave quality, and on the operating system or the software in use.
-Move your computer and Bluetooth devices closer to each other.

-Why is my Bluetooth connection slow?

-- The data transfer speed depends on the obstructions and/or the distance between the two devices, on the radio wave quality, and on the operating system or the software in use.
-Move your computer and Bluetooth devices closer to each other. - The 2.4 GHz radio frequency used by Bluetooth and wireless LAN devices is also used by other devices.
-Bluetooth devices incorporate technology that minimizes interference from other devices using the same wavelength, however, communication speed and connection range may be reduced.
-Interference from other devices may also stop communications altogether. - Connection capability is affected by distance and obstructions.
-You may need to move your computer away from obstacles or closer to the device to which it is connected. - □ Identify and remove obstacles between your computer and the device to which it is connected.
+Check the suggestions in What should I do if I cannot find the BLUETOOTH device I want to communicate with? (page 145).
+Make sure the other devices are authenticated.
+The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on radio wave quality, and on the operating system or the software in use.
+Move your computer and BLUETOOTH devices closer to each other.
+W hy is my BLUETOOTH connection slow?
+The data transfer speed depends on the obstructions and/or the distance between the two devices, on the radio wave quality, and on the operating system or the software in use.
+Move your computer and BLUETOOTH devices closer to each other.
+The 2.4 GHz band, with which BLUETOOTH devices or wireless LAN devices work, is used by various devices.
+Although BLUETOOTH devices use the technology to minimize radio interference from other devices that use the same band, such radio interference may cause slower communication speeds and shorter distances or communication failures.
+If a version of a BLUETOOTH standard employed on the BLUETOOTH device with which you want to communicate is not